H&M calls for faster factory inspections in Bangladesh

 By Mia Shanley

-STOCKHOLM, April 10 Hennes & Mauritz (H&M) , the world's second-biggest fashion retailer, said on Thursday Bangladesh needed to speed up inspections of its garment industry, almost a year after the collapse of a factory that killed more than 1,100 people.
+STOCKHOLM Hennes & Mauritz (H&M) (HMb.ST), the world's second-biggest fashion retailer, said on Thursday Bangladesh needed to speed up inspections of its garment industry, almost a year after the collapse of a factory that killed more than 1,100 people.

 The disaster at the Rana Plaza complex a year ago prompted the Swedish budget fashion chain and other Western brands to pledge to cooperate to improve working conditions.